spatie/laravel-csp/README.md

 return [

     /*
-     * A policy will determine which CSP headers will be set.
+     * Policies will determine which CSP headers will be set.
 A valid CSP policy is
      * any class that extends `Spatie\Csp\Policies\Policy`
      */
     'policies' => [